-BFT Center is committed to the protection of children and maintaining a safe environment free from physical, sexual or emotional abuse.
-We take our duty of care responsibilities seriously, ensuring that at BFT Center we maintain a safe, nurturing and happy environment for all the students and children in its care.
-We recognize that any person working closely with children has a particular position with regard to their power and influence over a child and we work diligently to prevent any abuse of this position.
+We take our duty of care responsibilities seriously, ensuring that BFT Centre maintains a safe, nurturing and happy environment for all people, staff, students and children in our care.
+We recognise that any person working with children or vulnerable adults has a particular position with regard to their power and influence and we work diligently to prevent any abuse of this position.